jacobvarner/hoops-jacobvarner/_posts/2020-2-28-auburn-basketball-games-around-the-country-and-world.md

 Heisman Gymnasium (2-15), Alabama's Foster Auditorium (1-7), Tennessee's Stokely Center (3-19), and Tennessee's Thompson-Boling Arena (3-18).

-Auburn basketball's best home venues by record are The Sports Arena (165-54, 75.34%), Auburn Arena (115-53, 68.45%), Beard-Eaves-Memorial Coliseum (392-181, 68.41%), The Gymnasium (27-13, 67.50%), and Alumni Gym (124-73, 62.94%).
+Auburn basketball's best home venues, by winning percentage, are The Sports Arena (165-54, 75.34%), Auburn Arena (115-53, 68.45%), Beard-Eaves-Memorial Coliseum (392-181, 68.41%), The Gymnasium (27-13, 67.50%), and Alumni Gym (124-73, 62.94%).

-![Auburn Basketball by Venue][image3] _Auburn Basketball games by venue, sorted by total games played with at least 15 games_
+![Auburn Basketball by Venue][image3] _Auburn Basketball games by the venue, sorted by total games played with at least 15 games_

 {% include ad-content.html %}